 How do you think we can make sure that LGBTQ+ people feel safe in academia?

 There’s this misconception that the world of academia, being progressive and enlightened, would be very accepting and aware of issues of representation.
-In the end, however, it’s not much better than any other work environment.
+Ultimately, however, it’s not much better than any other work environment.

 As to how we can make it more welcoming — first of all, I think having an LGBTQ+ Association on campus is crucial for queer visibility and for queer people on campus to feel that they have support.
 Secondly, I think organizing lectures about LGBTQ topics can be really helpful — especially about the transgender community.
 People know about gays and lesbians, some even know that bisexuality is a thing, but most have close to zero understanding of trans identities.
 One time, as an initiative of the LGBTQ association, I invited a trans woman who was a medical student to talk about the challenges that queer and trans people meet when seeking medical help.
 It was really fascinating and beneficial to everyone who attended.
 I think this is the best approach — personal stories combined with informative content related to science.
 It could even be an open, non-mandatory event.
 I believe a lot of people in academia would be interested in listening and learning.
 The mere act of inviting such a lecture goes a long way to show that you’re willing to support your queer students and peers.